OfficeDev/office-js-docs/reference/outlook/1.6/Office.context.mailbox.item.md

   $(document).ready(function () {
     // After the DOM is loaded, app-specific code can run. var item = Office.context.mailbox.item;
-    // Get an array of strings that represent postal addresses in the current item. var addresses = item.getEntitiesByType(Office.MailboxEnums.EntityType.Address);
+    // Get an array of strings that represent postal addresses in the current item's body. var addresses = item.getEntitiesByType(Office.MailboxEnums.EntityType.Address);
     // Continue processing the array of addresses.
   });